Aytaditya/Nextjs-Project/README.md

 * **Authentication:** Nodemailer, Mailtrap, jsonwebtoken
 * **HTTP Client:** Axios

-**Note:** An image (./app.png) is referenced in the original document, but it's not included here due to markdown limitations.

 ## Prerequisites

 Ensure you have the following installed on your development machine: